Alkamist/KeyboardMelee/README.md

 - **Grab**: Use your ring finger to press the = key.
 The - key will also short hop to allow for comfortable jump cancel grabs.
 - **Up Smash/Up Aerial**: Use your index finger to press the P Key.
 - **Down Smash/Down Aerial**: Use your index or middle finger to press the ' Key.
-- **Left Smash/Left Aerial**: Use your index finger to press the L Key, use S or W while holding Caps Lock to angle it.
+- **Left Smash/Left Aerial**: Use your index finger to press the L Key, use S or W to angle it.
-- **Right Smash/Right Aerial**: Use your index finger to press the / Key, use S or W holding Caps Lock to angle it.
+- **Right Smash/Right Aerial**: Use your index finger to press the / Key, use S or W to angle it.
 - **Jab/Neutral Aerial**: Use your right thumb to press the Right Windows Key.
 Note that if you don't have a Right Windows key on your keyboard, you might need to do some button rebinds to put this somewhere else.
-- **Up Tilt**: Hold Caps Lock and the W key and press the Right Windows Key, holding the Space Bar will allow for quick turnaround up tilts.
+- **Up Tilt**: Hold Caps Lock and and press the P key.
-- **Down Tilt**: Hold Caps Lock and the S key and press the Right Windows Key, holding the Space Bar will allow for quick turnaround down tilts.
+- **Down Tilt**: Hold Caps Lock and and press the ' key.
-- **Left Tilt**: Hold Caps Lock and the A key and press the Right Windows Key.
+- **Left Tilt**: Hold Caps Lock and and press the K key.
 Holding W or S will angle the tilt.
-- **Right Tilt**: Hold Caps Lock and the D key and press the Right Windows Key.
+- **Right Tilt**: Hold Caps Lock and and press the / key.
 Holding W or S will angle the tilt.
 - **Neutral B**: Don't hold any WASD direction and press the Right Alt key.
-- **Up B**: Hold the W key or Backspace and press the Right Alt key.
+- **Up B**: Press Backspace.
 - **Down B**: Hold the S key and press the Right Alt key.
-- **Left B**: Hold the A key and press the Right Alt key.
+- **Left B**: Hold the A key and press the Enter key.
-- **Right B**: Hold the D key and press the Right Alt key.
+- **Right B**: Hold the D key and press the Enter Key.
 - **Roll**: Hold Shield and press the L or / key.
 - **Spot Dodge**: Hold Shield and press the ' key.
 - **Ledge Dash**: Press either A or D, whichever one is facing away from the ledge, then hold toward the stage and jump, then press the ; key to air dodge in.